A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

 Despite all this work we realised we still could not reach our target of £50 per megawatt hour.

 We looked again at the whole site and talked to construction companies.
-We talked to some other companies as well.
-By continuing the construction and putting a 'roof' on the basin we would build houses and flats on this.
-We "did the sums" and these showed site development at or about break-even.
-Indeed we saw a societal benefit: these dwellings could have electricity provided by the basin, and the insertion of a heat pump into the basin would ensure hot or cold water at all times (effectively air conditioning) making these houses and flats extremely environmentally friendly.
+We talked to some other companies and organisations as well and realised that continuing the construction and putting a 'roof' on the basin would enable us to bring in Industry such as data centres or frozen food warehouses, both heavy users of power, or else build houses and flats on this space .
+We "did the sums" and these showed overall site development at or about break-even, in other words full recovery of the construction costs, but now with the electricity produced more as a by - product.
+Indeed we saw a societal benefit as well: if the choice of use "upstairs" is dwellings these could have electricity provided by the tidal electricity, and the insertion of a heat pump into the basin would ensure hot or cold water at all times (effectively air conditioning) making these houses and flats extremely environmentally friendly.
 More on this later; see the section on environmentally-friendly housing

-But really importantly, the general set of price calculations showed that this approach allows us to meet the electricity price target.
+But really importantly, the general set of cost - to - produce calculations showed that this approach allows us to meet the electricity price target.

-By amalgamating tidal power with other construction we can make electricity for £50 per megawatt hour.
+By amalgamating tidal power with other construction (and particularly industry) we can make electricity for £50 per megawatt hour.

-This was harder.
-While the tide is powerful for the middle part of the flow, the flow has to slow down in order for it to 'turn around' - an incoming tide has to become an ebb tide.
+This was essential but it was a lot harder.
+While the tide is powerful for the middle part of the flow, the movement of water has to slow down in order for it to 'turn around' - an incoming tide has to become an ebb tide.
+This "in between" period is called by mariners "slack water."

 We found out how to do this as well.
-However the method is subject to patent action and this content is under discussion with our Patent Agents and our Solicitors.
+However our method is subject to patent action and this content is under discussion with our Patent Agents and our Solicitors.

 We found out how to do it though......... and it works.

-By the end of our technical research phase around two years ago, we concluded that by using otherwise derelict, empty riverside brownfield land, we can construct not only tidal basins that can each produce electricity, from 40 or 50 megawatts up to 400 megawatts, but houses with free electricity and free air conditioning for life.
+By the end of our technical research phase around five years ago, we concluded that by using otherwise derelict, empty riverside brownfield land, we can construct not only tidal basins that each will produce electricity, from 40 or 50 megawatts up to 400 megawatts (and even more on some sites), but also take heavy electricity users such as data centres off grid by positioning them above these tidal basins and use the turnover of cold water 'down below' as the medium for heat exchanging while using only a small proportion of the tidal power generated and sending the rest into the grid.

-Realising another factor, the use of the site for new industrial buildings that utilise the huge turnover of cold water is extremely attractive.
+Realising this is an important factor, the use of the site for new industrial buildings that utilise the huge turnover of cold water (we used 20,000 tonnes per hour as a working figure) is extremely attractive.
 Such a high turnover would be of tremendous benefit to data storage or data processing companies who require mammoth amounts of cooling (see section on data storage).

 In addition, we can store hundreds of megawatts of power; in due course gigawatts.
 Again we considered this in more detail (see section on power storage).